 (57) Mitigation--An action taken to eliminate or reduce the probability of an emergency or public health emergency, or reduce an emergency's severity or consequences.

-(58) Nursing director--The individual responsible for supervising skilled services provided at a center and who has the qualifications described in §15.309 of this chapter (relating to the Nursing Director and Alternate Nursing Director Qualifications and Conditions).
+(58) Nursing director--The individual responsible for supervising skilled services provided at a center and who has the qualifications described in §550.309 of this chapter (relating to Nursing Director and Alternate Nursing Director Qualifications and Conditions).

 (59) Nutritional counseling--Advising and assisting an adult minor or a minor's parent or family on appropriate nutritional intake by integrating information from a nutrition assessment with information on food and other sources of nutrients and meal preparation consistent with cultural background and socioeconomic status, with the goal being health promotion, disease prevention, and nutrition education.
 The term includes: